 Action Description This action focuses on the identification of an internal process to coordinate its adaptation planning with related efforts among state, local, tribal, and territorial partners.
 These efforts include TVA's Regional Resource Stewardship Council (RRSC) and TVA's Regional Energy Resource Council (RERC) as well as TVA participation in the Appalachian Land Conservation Cooperative (AppLCC) and the Southeast Climate Science Center (CSC).
-Action Goal Efficient stakeholder project communication and coordination External Agency Lead Environment and Energy Policy Coordination Efforts Risk or Opportunity Efficient and effective oversight processes LIIOIUS Scale Regional Timeframe Ongoing Implementation Methods Creation and maintenance of a high-level process map; Creation and maintenance of external adaptation project coordination table Performance Ongoing Inter-Governmental Coordination TVA participates in the AppLCC and communicates the findings of the AppLLC climate resilience assessment for aquatic habitats through the Tennessee River Basin Bidodiversity Network (TRBBN), a multi-agency effort to communicate across state and federal agencies and NGOs around the shared goals of preserving world class biodiversity in the Tennessee River Watershed.
+Action Goal Efficient stakeholder project communication and coordination External Agency Lead Environment and Energy Policy Coordination Efforts Risk or Opportunity Efficient and effective oversight processes Liforts Scale Regional Timeframe Ongoing Implementation Methods Creation and maintenance of a high-level process map; Creation and maintenance of external adaptation project coordination table Performance Ongoing Inter-Governmental Coordination TVA participates in the AppLCC and communicates the findings of the AppLLC climate resilience assessment for aquatic habitats through the Tennessee River Basin Bidodiversity Network (TRBBN), a multi-agency effort to communicate across state and federal agencies and NGOs around the shared goals of preserving world class biodiversity in the Tennessee River Watershed.
 Resource Implications TVA will be dedicating non-appropriated funds, as practicable.
 Challenges/Further Considerations Organizational reorganization.
 Highlights of Accomplishments to Date Creation of TVA's Regional Energy Resource Council (RERC).

 Dry Ash Handling and Storage Action Description TVA has developed plans to eliminate all wet ash and gypsum storage at its operating coal-fired power plants and convert the ash and gypsum systems to dry storage.
-The movement away from wet fly ash systems will help to reduce the overall use of water in TVA's power generation facilities and help to meet sustainability goals as required by Executive Order 13693.
+The movement away from wet fly ash systems will help to reduce the overall use of water in TVA's power generation facilities and help to meet sustainability goals as required by Executive Order 13514.
 Action Goal Eliminate power generation wet fly ash systems and reduce water use.
 Agency Lead Operations Risk or Opportunity Water availability and use Scale Regional Timeframe FY2010-FY2020 Implementation Methods TVA is committed to better management and use of potable and non-potable water resources.
-TVA's work to eliminate wet ash handling and storage will cut non- potable water use by 13% by FY2012 and 11% by FY2013.
+TVA's work to eliminate wet ash handling and storage will cut non-potable water use by 13% by FY2012 and 11% by FY2013.
 Performance Ongoing Inter-Governmental Coordination TVA is coordinating this work with the DOE Federal Energy Management Program (FEMP) and reporting progress through its Annual Report on Energy Management and OMB Scorecard.
 Resource Implications TVA expects the overall program to cost \$1.5 to \$2 billion.
 TVA will be dedicating non-appropriated funds, as practicable, at its discretion.
 Challenges/Further Considerations Achievement of the goal is contingent upon TVA Board approval of individual ash/gypsum dewatering projects.
-Highlights of Accomplishments to Date TVA 's FY2016 reduction of non-potable water was 6,396 million gallons.
-TVA has already exceeded its 20% reduction goal in process water from a 2010 baseline by 2020.
+Highlights of Accomplishments to Date TVA has already shown a reduction of 949 million gallons of non-potable water in FY2011.
+The target for 2020 is 23,000 million cumulative gallons of reduced non-potable water consumption.